 Anthony Mantha scores in OT, Red Wings beats Senators 3-2

-Detroit Red Wings' Tomas Tatar celebrates his goal as Ottawa Senators goaltender Mike Condon looks on during the second period of an NHL hockey game in Ottawa, Ontario, Thursday Dec.
+Ottawa Senators' Bobby Ryan attempts to reach for the puck as Detroit Red Wings' Luke Glendening and Jonathan Ericsson close in during the first period of an NHL hockey game in Ottawa, Ontario, Thursday Dec.
 29, 2016.
-Snow, heavy at times, this evening will transition to snow showers late as the wind picks up.
+Snow this evening will taper to snow showers and gusty winds overnight.

 Start the conversation, or Read more at White Lake Beacon.